oPisiti/dockerComposeBackup/README.md

 It then creates an archive containing all of them, while keeping the subdirectories structure.
 Encryption is supported.

+# Using the backup

+1. Unzip `docker-compose-archive.tar.7z`
+2. Copy `compose_all.sh` into the root of the compose files directories
+3. Run the bash script `compose_all.sh`

+This will recreate all of the docker containers for you

 ## Usage
 ```
 usage: dockerComposeBackup.py [-h] [--docker-path DOCKER_PATH] [--output-dir OUTPUT_DIR] [--output-name OUTPUT_NAME] [-e] [-a]